-Paxton Lynch Reportedly Cut by Broncos After Kevin Hogan Waiver Claim
+Paxton Lynch Cut by Broncos After Kevin Hogan Waiver Claim

-Paxton Lynch Reportedly Cut by Broncos After Kevin Hogan Waiver ClaimSeptember 2, 2018
+Paxton Lynch Cut by Broncos After Kevin Hogan Waiver ClaimSeptember 2, 2018

 The Denver Broncos released quarterback and 2016 first-round draft pick Paxton Lynch on Sunday after just two seasons with the team.